Call Bryan or Clyve on 01579 343168, 24hrs a day.

 We have our own design team who will create an order of service that details every part of the service.
 There are various options available and a proof will be sent to you prior to printing.

-We will arrange this for you.
+We can arrange this for you.

 We can recommend and book a suitable venue.